-The trail up to the Rimstigen Viewpoint is steep, but the trail is in good condition with stairs of stones on parts of the trail.
+The trail up to the Rimstigen Viewpoint is very steep, but the trail is normally in good condition with stairs of stones on parts of the trail.
 Due to the steep terrain, the trail goes in a zigzag pattern upwards on the south side of the Tufteelvi River which is a waterfall in the upper parts.

 The trail are surrounded by forest in the lower part, but in some parts you can see the fjord.
 Further up there are less threes, and at the Rimstigen Viewpoint 725 meters above the fjord you are above the timberline.
 From here you have a fantastic view down to the Nærøyfjord and to the surrounding mountains.

 The hike ends at the Rimstigen Viewpoint, and the return goes down on the same trail back to the starting point.